rudradave1/Fhotos/README.md

 ## Contribution

-Contributions to the Unsplash Image Search App project are welcome.
+Contributions to the Unsplash Fhotos project are welcome.
 If you find any issues or want to enhance the app with new features, feel free to submit a pull request.

 ## Acknowledgments

-- [Unsplash](https://unsplash.com/developers): The Unsplash Image Search App utilizes the Unsplash API for fetching high-quality images.
+- [Unsplash](https://unsplash.com/developers): The Unsplash Fhotos utilizes the Unsplash API for fetching high-quality images.